fonoster/fonoster/mods/mcp/README.md

 1. `create_call_prompt`
    - A prompt for creating a call step by step
-   - Guides Claude through the process of:
+   - Guides an MCP client through the process of:
      - Asking the user for the number or numbers to call if not already provided
      - Offering a list of available numbers using the `list_numbers` tool
      - Asking for the application name and finding its reference